Food Contact Material Regulations in the United Kingdom

 b.
 N-nitrosatable substances < 0.1 mg/kg of the parts of teat or soother made of elastomer or rubber

-FCM from China or Hong Kong – Regulation ((EU) No 284/2011)
+FCM from China or Hong Kong SAR (China) – Regulation ((EU) No 284/2011)

 The Food and Feed Imports (Amendment) (EU Exit) Regulations 2019 retains Commission Regulation (EU) No. 284/2011.

-This regulation requires that plastic kitchenware/tableware originating from or consigned in China and Hong Kong should be imported into the UK unless the importer provides a declaration and a laboratory report confirming that the related products are compliant with limits on the release of harmful chemicals such as formaldehyde or primary aromatic amines.
+This regulation requires that plastic kitchenware/tableware originating from or consigned in China and Hong Kong SAR (China) should be imported into the UK unless the importer provides a declaration and a laboratory report confirming that the related products are compliant with limits on the release of harmful chemicals such as formaldehyde or primary aromatic amines.

 Substance limits